ManonLef/Sign-Up-Form/Resources/notes.md

 - Opened the project for the first time again after my winter break.
 Will look into the invalid entry indicators first to finetune since it seems I already sort of got that to work for the name field.

 ## 2023010501
-- I'm making a start to add an error color on the required fields today until they're filled out correctly
+- I'm making a start to add an error color on the required fields today until they're filled out correctly.
+- Took some fiddling to validate during input since it also okayed blank spaces.
+I added a check by trimming and checking if the value wasn't empty after trim.
+- [ ] consider regex for first name validity check special symbols/characters
+- [ ] check twitter thread on validation best pratices.